Vahe1994/AQLM/QUIP_SHARP_INSTRUCTIONS.md

 To make resulting checkpoint QUIP# compatible, you need to keep codes the same.
 Edit your `finetune.py` arguments by omitting `--update_codebooks_and_scales` flag.
+Note that the name is a bit misleading in described setup, as QUIP# scales will be actually updated.